tinacms/tinacms/.changeset/cold-crabs-smash.md

 ## Updates to generated files

-We are now recommending to ignore Most of the generated files.
+We now recommend ignoring most of the generated files.
 This is because `client.ts` and `types.ts` will be generated in CI with `tinacms build`

-To remove them run `git rm --cached .tina/__generated__/* ` and then `yarn tinacms build` to update the generated files that need to stay.
+To remove them from your repository, run `git rm --cached .tina/__generated__/* ` and then `yarn tinacms build` to update the generated files that need to stay.